How Do I Calculate my PCORI Fee? | PCORI Fee Calculator

 There are three approved methods for calculating the PCORI Fee: the Actual Count Method, the Snapshot Method, and the Form 5500 Method.
 Each method has its intricacies, but all aim to determine the average number of lives covered under the plan for a given year.

-Formula: ((Sum of Lives Covered Each Day of Policy Year) / 365) * Current PCORI Fee per Life = Total Fee
+((Sum of Lives Covered Each Day of Policy Year) / 365) × Current PCORI Fee per Life = Total Fee

-Formula: ((Sum of Participant Count from Designated Dates in Each Quarter) / 4) * Current PCORI Fee per covered life = Total Fee
+((Sum of Participant Count from Designated Dates in Each Quarter) / Number of Dates Used) × Current PCORI Fee per Covered Life = Total Fee

-Formula: ((Total Number of Participants at Beginning of Year + Total Number of Participants at End of Year) / 2) * Current PCORI Fee per Participant = Total Fee
+((Total Participants at Beginning of Year + Total Participants at End of Year) / 2) × Current PCORI Fee per Participant = Total Fee

 It's crucial to use accurate participant counts and the current PCORI Fee rate to calculate the fee correctly.
 The fee is reported annually on the second quarter Form 720 and must be paid by July 31st of each year.